Hi. I’m Nick at Sideview and this is the Getting Started Tutorial for Sideview’s Splunk app, “Cisco CDR Reporting and Analytics”.

 And I’m going to change the “call types” pulldown to show just incoming calls.

-and I’m going to put “MLQK>0” here.
+I’m going to put “MLQK>0” here.
 This will narrow this down to calls that have some quality information, and that have a MOS score greater than zero.

 Try not to worry too much about getting definitive numbers here, because it makes this interface very slow, and that’s not really what this interface is for.
 That’s more what the general report interface is for, you know- getting definitive, hard, pretty charts.

-OK let’s click one of these calls just by clicking the row.
+OK, let’s click one of these calls just by clicking the row.
 You can see they highlight when I mouse over them.
 So let’s take this one, with the transfer.

 Anyway, there’s other information on Call Detail.
-Other calls to and from the calling parties, other calls to and from the called-parties.
+Other calls to and from the calling parties, other calls to and from the called parties.
 You can click these and thus sort of walk the network of calls if you’re doing extended troubleshooting.

-And last but not least at the bottom, all call quality information that we have is dumped out into this table here.
+And last but not least at the bottom, all call quality information that we have is dumped out into this table is here.

 Note that in these “Detail” pages there’s always a breadcrumb in the top left.
-You can of course jump back to “Browse Calls” using the main navigation bar and that’s how we got to it in the first place, but if you use that breadcrumb link to get back, it’s going to actually preserve those filtering arguments we were just using and that’s a very good thing.
+You can of course jump back to “Browse Calls” using the main navigation bar, and that’s how we got to it in the first place, but if you use that breadcrumb link to get back, it’s going to actually preserve those filtering arguments we were just using and that’s a very good thing.